 Royal Perth Hospital is the only Adult Major Trauma Centre for Perth in Western Australia.
 It has acheived Level 1 Trauma Service verification (twice) by the Royal Australasian College of Surgeons.
 In 2013 there were 650 Major Trauma (ISS>15) admissions to the unit.
-The hospital is a 760 bed tertiary hospital (No paediatrics or obstetrics) The Trauma Service is a well developed entity in the hospital with Trauma consultants, Trauma fellows, 5 residents,1 intern, Trauma Programme Manager, Trauma Case Manager, and dedicated allied health members.
-The Trauma Fellow also manages a 30 bed Trauma Unit with 4 to 6 high acuity beds with monitors.
-Royal Perth Hospital is also the State Burns Centre and the State Spinal Centre.
+The hospital is a 760 bed tertiary hospital (No paediatrics or obstetrics) The Trauma Service is a well developed entity in the hospital with Trauma consultants, Trauma fellow, 4 Trauma surgery registrars, 4 residents,1 intern, Trauma Programme Manager, Trauma Case Manager, and dedicated allied health members.
+The Trauma Fellow also manages a 30 bed Trauma Unit with 4 to 6 high acuity beds with invasive monitoring capabiity.
+Royal Perth Hospital is also the State Spinal Centre.
 The Trauma Service also runs Injury Prevention Programmes such as the P A R T Y programme.

 Research activities arising from the extensive trauma registry database, prospective research into Post Traumatic stress, bone healing rate in head injury, and other clinical audit.
 The Radiology department conducts research into imaging and interventional techniques Outcomes from Injury Prevention programmes - by Dr K M Ho

 Engage in either ongoing or new clinically based research that is relevant to trauma care, using the available resources of the department, in particular the well-established Trauma Registry.
 The fellow is expected to plan, perform and complete at least one dedicated project, as main investigator, by the end of the fellowship with a view to publication in a professional peer reviewed journal.
 Initiate and participate in quality improvement activities such as clinical audits, mortality audits and missed injuries audits.